awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 | spark\.executor\.cores | The number of cores to use on each executor\.  | Setting is configured based on the core and task instance types in the cluster\.  |
 | spark\.executor\.instances |  The number of executors\. |  Setting is configured based on the core and task instance types in the cluster\.
 Set unless `spark.dynamicAllocation.enabled` explicitly set to true at the same time\.  |

-## Enabling Dynamic Allocation of Executors<a name="spark-dynamic-allocation"></a>
+## Enabling dynamic allocation of executors<a name="spark-dynamic-allocation"></a>

 Spark on YARN has the ability to scale the number of executors used for a Spark application dynamically\.
 Using Amazon EMR release version 4\.4\.0 and later, dynamic allocation is enabled by default\.
-For more information, see [Dynamic Resource Allocation](https://spark.apache.org/docs/1.6.1/job-scheduling.html#dynamic-resource-allocation) and the properties for [Dynamic Allocation](https://spark.apache.org/docs/latest/configuration.html#dynamic-allocation) in the Spark documentation\.
+For more information, see [Dynamic resource allocation](https://spark.apache.org/docs/1.6.1/job-scheduling.html#dynamic-resource-allocation) and the properties for [Dynamic allocation](https://spark.apache.org/docs/latest/configuration.html#dynamic-allocation) in the Spark documentation\.

-## Configuring Node Decommissioning Behavior<a name="spark-decommissioning"></a>
+## Configuring node decommissioning behavior<a name="spark-decommissioning"></a>

 When using Amazon EMR release version 5\.9\.0 or later, Spark on Amazon EMR includes a set of features to help ensure that Spark handles node termination because of a manual resize or an automatic scaling policy request gracefully\.
 Amazon EMR implements a blacklisting mechanism in Spark that is built on top of YARN's decommissioning mechanism\.
 This mechanism helps ensure that no new tasks are scheduled on a node that is decommissioning, while at the same time allowing tasks that are already running to complete\.
 In addition, there are features to help recover Spark jobs faster if shuffle blocks are lost when a node terminates\.
 The recomputation process is triggered sooner and optimized to recompute faster with fewer stage retries, and jobs can be prevented from failing because of fetch failures that are caused by missing shuffle blocks\.